 Governing Law: The educational program of the charter school, designed, among other things, to identify those whom the charter school is attempting to educate, what it means to be an "educated person" in the 21st century, and how learning best occurs.
-The goals identified in that program shall include the objective of enabling students to become self-motivated, competent, and lifelong learners. - California Education Code Section 47605(c)(5)(A)(i).
+The goals identified in that program shall include the objective of enabling pupils to become self-motivated, competent, and lifelong learners. - California Education Code Section 47605(b)(5)(A)(i).

-The annual goals for the charter school for all students and for each subgroup of students identified pursuant to Section 52052, to be achieved in the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, and specific annual actions to achieve those goals.
-A charter petition may identify additional school priorities, the goals for the school priorities, and the specific annual actions to achieve those goals. - California Education Code Section 47605(c)(5)(A)(ii).
+The annual goals for the charter school for all pupils and for each subgroup of pupils identified pursuant to Section 52052, to be achieved in the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, or the nature of the program operated, by the charter school, and specific annual actions to achieve those goals.
+A charter petition may identify additional school priorities, the goals for the school priorities, and the specific annual actions to achieve those goals. - California Education Code Section 47605(b)(5)(A)(ii).

-If the proposed charter school will serve high school students, the manner in which the charter school will inform parents/guardians about the transferability of courses to other public high schools and the eligibility of courses to meet college entrance requirements.
-Courses offered by the charter school that are accredited by the Western Association of Schools and Colleges may be considered transferable and courses approved by the University of California or the California State University as creditable under the "A" to "G" admissions criteria may be considered to meet college entrance requirements. - California Education Code Section 47605(c)(5)(A)(iii).
+If the proposed charter school will serve high school pupils, the manner in which the charter school will inform parents about the transferability of courses to other public high schools and the eligibility of courses to meet college entrance requirements.
+Courses offered by the charter school that are accredited by the Western Association of Schools and Colleges may be considered transferable and courses approved by the University of California or the California State University as creditable under the "A" to "G" admissions criteria may be considered to meet college entrance requirements. - California Education Code Section 47605(b)(5)(A)(iii).